Vinyl Siding Installation Best Practices & Guide

-- Metal shears will require more skill time and often leave cuts out of square.
+- Metal shears require more skill time and often leave cuts out of square.

 - We recommend using a miter saw.
-Make sure you use a vinyl cutting blade or a plywood blade turned backward.
+Be sure to use a vinyl cutting blade or a plywood blade turned backward.

 - Another technique is using a speed square and scoring the siding with a utility knife.